IcaraWorld/icaraMdBook/src/mdFromReact/md/setting/creatures/tribes/nerite.md

+# Nerite

-The fish and ocean peoples.
+Nerites are the fish and ocean peoples living in Icara.

 Saguihines - Shark people
 Kua-Toa - Fish people